paladp/cs203-S2019-assessment/assessment.md

 ### Group

 * Attendance
-  * There are about six lab sessions per module this semester.
    * N = Missing five or more lab sessions.
    * I = Missing four lab sessions.
    * A = Missing three lab sessions.
    * G = Missing two lab sessions.
    * E = Missing one or less lab sessions.

 * Deadlines
-  * Each assignment will have a specified date for when it is due.
    * N = If an assignment is turned in 5 or more days past the deadline.
    * I = If an assignment is turned in 1-4 days past the deadline.
    * A = If an assignment is turned in on the day of, or before the deadline.
    * G = If an assignment is turned in on the day of, or before the deadline.
    * E = If an assignment is turned in on the day of, or before the deadline.

 * Communication
-  * How you interact with teammates inside and outside of the classroom.
    * N = Never check appropriate slack channels and never communicate with teammates.
    * I = Rarely check appropriate slack channels and rarely communicate with teammates.
    * A = Sometimes check appropriate slack channels and sometimes communicate with teammates.
    * G = Regularly check appropriate slack channels and regularly communicate with teammates.
    * E = Always check appropriate slack channels and always communicate effectively with teammates.

 * Participation
-  * Cooperation in group discussions and activities in order to complete team goals.
    * N = Never participate in group conversation or activity.
    * I = Rarely participate in group conversation or activity.
    * A = Sometimes participate in group conversation or activity.
    * G = Regularly participate in group conversation or activity.
    * E = Always participate in group conversation or activity.
 * Conduct
-  * Manner of acting and how you control yourself in a team environment.
    * N = Never respectful and inclusive of teammates.
    * I = Sometimes respectful and inclusive of teammates.
    * A = Regularly respectful and inclusive of teammates.
    * G = Usually respectful and inclusive of teammates.
    * E = Always respectful and inclusive of teammates.
 * Decisions
-  * Positions or opinions or judgments in a team environment.
    * N = Never participate in the decision making process and share your opinion.
    * I = Sometimes participate in the decision making process and share your opinion.
    * A = Regularly participate in the decision making process and share your opinion.
    * G = Usually participate in the decision making process and share your opinion.
    * E = Always participate in the decision making process and share your opinion.
 * Postmortems
-  * The analysis or discussion of the work that was done.
    * N = Never participate the analysis or discussion after the work is done.
    * I = Sometimes participate the analysis or discussion after the work is done.
    * A = Regularly participate the analysis or discussion after the work is done.
    * G = Usually participate the analysis or discussion after the work is done.
    * E = Always participate the analysis or discussion after the work is done.
 * Conflicts
-  * Disagreements and divergences in the teamwork.
    * N = Never handles differences with teammates in mature manner.
    * I = Sometimes handles differences with teammates in mature manner.
    * A = Regularly handles differences with teammates in mature manner.
    * G = Usually handles differences with teammates in mature manner.
    * E = Always handles differences with teammates in mature manner.
 * Infractions
-  * The acts of breaking the team rule.
    * N = Always breaks the team rules.
    * I = Usually breaks the team rules.
    * A = Sometimes breaks the team rules.
    * G = Rarely breaks the team rules.
    * E = Never breaks the team rules.

 ### Interactions

 * Interaction with the customer
-  * Users are always right, and your goal is to build systems that work for them in a natural way
    * N = Do not respect the customer and revolking all their ideas
    * I = Respect customer but revolks most of their ideas
    * A = Respect customer but fails to build a system around their needs
    * G = Respect customer and builds a system around their needs but fails to clearly present your system to your customer
    * E = Respect customer and builds a system around their needs while being able to clearly present your system to them
 * Interaction with the team leaders
-  * Ask team leaders for scheduling and distribution/collaboration of work type of questions
    * N = Impolite and impatient
    * I = Polite but impatient
    * A = Polite and patient but does not have clear requests
    * G = Polite and patient but does not respond to team leaders
    * E = Polite and patient
 * Interaction with the course instructor
-  * Communicate with the instructor, follow the project and course requirements.
-    This include reply email, answer questions..etc.
    * N = Communicated with the instructor badly, did not follow the project and course requirements
    * I = Communicated with the instructor poorly, followed part of the project and course requirements
    * A = Communicated with the instructor well, followed most of the project and course requirements
    * G = Communicated with the instructor well, followed all project and course requirements
    * E = Communicated with the instructor excellently, followed all project and course requirements
 * Interaction with the teaching assistants
-  * Communicate with the teaching assistants, ask for their help, share own opinions.
    * N = Communicated with the TAs badly, hate speech, ignore TAs when they are trying to help
    * I = Communicated with the TAs poorly, did not use them well as your resources, did not talk to them
    * A = Communicated with the TAs well, but relied on them too much, asked them to do most of the work
    * G = Communicated with the TAs well, politly asked them questions and try to solve the problem with their help
    * E = Communicated with the TAs excellently, politly sharing own opinions and work with them well

 ## Revision of Guides